Atolinga Municipality: History

-Prior to the arrival of the Spanish to the area, the region around Atolinga was inhabited by indigenous people of the Caxcan and Tepecan ethnic groups.
+Before the arrival of the Spanish to the area, the region around Atolinga was inhabited by indigenous people of the Caxcan and Tepecan ethnic groups.
 The first Spanish contact with these people must have been in 1530 when Pedro Almíndez Chirino went through the Valley of Tlaltenango on a northbound expedition.

 The first land grantee of the area was Pedro Sernosa, who later sold his land to Juan Fernández de Jara Quemada.

 The town formed part of the jurisdiccion of Tlaltenango for both ecclesiastical purposes and governmental purposes until the beginning of the 1800s.
 In 1814, a plea was made by the citizenry that the community be granted its own town council and status as a municipality due to the long distance from the municipal seat and the ascending local population.
 The plea spells out that the town counted with nearly 700 "souls" and that within a radius of two leagues lived more than 3,700 people.

 Most of this towns families are large families with the same last name.
 The most common are :

 Carlos, Bugarin, Castaneda, Delgado, Saldana, Nanes and Salinas.